heptarch/heptarch.github.io/drafts/SAEPage.md

 	</div>
 	</figure>

-That's concerning new for finding the optimal schedule.
-On the other, the curves appear to be forgiving, with a broad near-optimal plateau in the middle that falls off on either side.
+That seems like bad news for the regularization schedule.
+Luckily, the curves are forgiving, with a broad near-optimal plateau in the middle that falls off either side.
+If we stick to that plateau, which should be good.

+If $C=1$ is optimal, it tells us there are hard limits to recoverability.